man455/wordpress-job-manager/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.6-beta6 =
+This is a beta release of Job Manager.
+Please do not use it in a production environment.

+= 0.6-beta5 =
+This is a beta release of Job Manager.
+Please do not use it in a production environment.

 = 0.6-beta4 =
 This is a beta release of Job Manager.
 Please do not use it in a production environment.